-Back to our idioms, People from warmer countries are often accused of being “hot headed”.
+Back to our idioms, People from warmer countries are often accused of being “hot-headed”.
 There is a temperature-aggression hypothesis that predicts that people experiencing more hot days exhibit more aggressive behavior than the good citizens of colder climes.

-Studying the temperature-aggression hypothesis has led to the emergence of a model that predicts aggressive behaviour, called the General Aggression Model.
+Studying the temperature-aggression hypothesis has led to the emergence of a model that predicts aggressive behavior, called the General Aggression Model.
 This model is built on the assumption that the relationship between heat and aggression will cause increasing assault cases and violent crimes during hot periods of time.
 For example, when it is hotter, more aggressive crimes such as homicide, assault or rape are likely to occur.
 Even school children are found to get more aggressive and have more fights during the heat.

 WARM WEATHER EQUALS MORE CRIME